-Hearing or seeing something that helps you to remember details about a thing.
+What is the meaning of the phrase ring any bells?
+It means – to hear or see something that helps you to remember details about a particular thing.

 Ring Any Bells – Its Origin

-The origin of this phrase is unclear, however, there is one particular theory that stood out to me the most regarding it, so let’s go over it:
+The origin of this phrase is unclear, however, there is one particular theory I’ve seen that is interesting.
+Let’s go over it:

-Perhaps, then, this idiom derives from a bell’s primary function; to alert or remind us of certain things.
-So when somebody asks: “Does seeing this ring any bells?”
-They are essentially saying: “Does seeing this remind of you anything?”
+So perhaps this idiom derives from a bell’s function to alert or remind us of certain things.
+Because when somebody asks: “Does this ring any bells?”
+They are essentially saying: “Does this remind of you anything?”

 Anyways, the earliest appearance of this idiom in print that I could find is from the San Antonio Light newspaper, November 1937: